-Measurement Year 2020 Data Sources
+Measurement Year 2022 Data Sources

-This seventh annual Complaint Data Report evaluates consumer health care complaints closed during MY 2020 (January 1 through December 31, 2020), and provides some comparisons with MY 2018 and 2019 data.
+This ninth annual Complaint Data Report evaluates consumer health care complaints closed during MY 2022 (January 1 through December 31, 2022).
+The report provides some comparisons of MY 2022 data with previous measurement years, including data transferred to CDII from OPA.

 DMHC, DHCS, CDI, and Covered California are statutorily required to annually provide CDII (and previously OPA) with non-aggregated complaint data and other consumer assistance information.
-The MY 2020 report was developed by CDII using data collected by OPA from these entities.
-The 2020 complaint records submitted include:
+The MY 2022 report was developed by CDII using data and other information collected from these reporting entities.
+The complaint types and data sources for the MY 2022 complaint records are outlined below.